SyedZohairAlam/Data-Analysis/project-2/README.md

-Titanic Data Analysis 📊
+Titanic Dataset Analysis 📊
-Welcome to the Titanic Data Analysis project!
-This Jupyter notebook explores the Titanic dataset to understand passenger survival patterns using data visualization, like histograms.
-It's a simple way to learn about data analysis with Python! 🐍
+Welcome to the Titanic Dataset Analysis project!
+This Jupyter notebook explores the Titanic dataset to show how passenger ages relate to survival using a colorful histogram.
+It's a simple and fun way to learn data analysis with Python! 🐍
-📋 Project Overview
+📋 What This Project Does
-This project uses the Titanic dataset to create a stacked histogram showing the age distribution of passengers who survived and those who didn't.
-It helps visualize how age might relate to survival on the Titanic.
+This project uses the Titanic dataset to create a stacked histogram.
+The histogram shows the ages of passengers who survived the Titanic disaster compared to those who didn't.

-Dataset: titanic_data.csv (contains passenger details like age, survival status, and more)
+Dataset: titanic_data.csv (includes passenger info like age and survival status)
 Tools: Python, Pandas, Matplotlib
-Main Visualization: A stacked histogram comparing ages of survivors and non-survivors
+Visualization: A stacked histogram of ages for survivors (green) and non-survivors (orange)

-🚀 Getting Started
+🚀 How to Get Started
-Follow these steps to run the project on your computer:
+Follow these easy steps to run the project on your computer:
-Prerequisites 🛠️
+What You Need 🛠️

-Python 3 installed (version 3.11 recommended)
+Python 3 (version 3.11 works best)
-Jupyter Notebook or JupyterLab installed
+Jupyter Notebook or JupyterLab
 Python libraries:
 Pandas (pip install pandas)
-NumPy (pip install numpy)
 Matplotlib (pip install matplotlib)

-Installation ⚙️
+Setup Steps ⚙️

-Clone or download this project folder to your computer.
+Download or clone this project folder.
-Ensure the titanic_data.csv file is in the same folder as the notebook (Class 6.ipynb).
+Make sure titanic_data.csv is in the same folder as titanic dataset analysis.ipynb.
-Install the required libraries:pip install pandas numpy matplotlib
+Install the needed libraries:pip install pandas matplotlib

-Open the Jupyter notebook:jupyter notebook Class 6.ipynb
+Start Jupyter Notebook:jupyter notebook titanic dataset analysis.ipynb

-Running the Notebook ▶️
+Running the Code ▶️

-Open Class 6.ipynb in Jupyter.
+Open titanic dataset analysis.ipynb in Jupyter.
-Run each cell in order to:
+Run the cell to:
 Load the dataset 📂
-Display basic info about the data ℹ️
 Create a stacked histogram 📈

-The final cell will show a chart comparing the ages of survivors and non-survivors.
+You'll see a chart showing the age distribution of survivors and non-survivors.

-📈 What the Code Does
+📈 What the Code Shows
-The notebook does the following:
+The code does these things:

 Loads the Data: Reads titanic_data.csv using Pandas.
-Explores the Data: Shows the dataset's structure and checks for missing values.
-Visualizes Ages: Creates a stacked histogram to compare the age distribution of passengers who survived (green) and those who didn’t (orange).
+Creates a Histogram: Shows ages of survivors (green) and non-survivors (orange) in a stacked chart.
+Makes It Clear: Uses labels, a title, and a grid to make the chart easy to read.

-The histogram helps you see if certain age groups were more likely to survive the Titanic disaster.
+The histogram helps you see if younger or older passengers were more likely to survive.
-📂 Project Structure
+📂 Files in This Project

-Class 6.ipynb: The main Jupyter notebook with the analysis code. titanic_data.csv: The dataset containing Titanic passenger information.
+titanic dataset analysis.ipynb: The Jupyter notebook with the code. titanic_data.csv: The dataset with Titanic passenger details.
 README.md: This file, explaining the project.

-🖼️ Example Output
+🖼️ What the Chart Looks Like
+The stacked histogram shows:

+Green bars: Passengers who survived.
+Orange bars: Passengers who didn’t survive.
+X-axis: Age (in years).
+Y-axis: Number of passengers.

+This makes it simple to compare survival across age groups.
+🤝 How to Contribute
+Want to make this project better?
+You can:

+Add new charts (like bar or pie charts) 📉
+Explore other data, like gender or ticket class 🚻 Share your ideas by submitting a pull request! 😊

+Thank you to the Titanic dataset creators.
+Built with ❤️ using Python, Pandas, and Matplotlib.

+Have fun exploring the data! 🎉